JackScottAU/Amethyst/Docs/Notes.md

 Scheduler.h contains the main scheduler, and can have threads added and removed, and is processor agnostic.

-Use kernel threading in 1:N model (kernel knows about all threads).
+Use kernel threading in 1:1:N model (kernel knows about all threads, but has no idea about fibres).

 Session:    Console, Security
 Process:    Code / Data / Heap (Virtual Address Space - CR3), File Pointers, working directory etc